Allymonies/Radon/README.md

 For custom logic, you can define functions in `eventHooks.lua`, hooks define event hook functions to be executed when their respective event happens.
 Use this when you need additional functional (such as posting to webhooks) when the shop starts, a purchase happens or fails, an error occurs, and other events.

+**IMPORTANT:** If you modify products' predicates in code (in event hooks), call `ScanInventory.clearNbtCache` as products cache which item nbt hashes match the predicates.

 # Layouts

 Radon has support for custom layouts in lua.
 While shops like Xenon are easier to configure, Radon offers a lot of flexibility, you get to write the code that renders the layout.